Mars Multispectral Imager for Subsurface Studies: Overview

 A 5 watt lamp and an optical fiber array will provide the illumination of the target (about 100 μm spot) as well as collect the scattered light from the target.
 An optical fiber carries the light to the spectrometer.

 It will be operated periodically during the pauses of the drilling activity and will also be able to provide images of the hole wall by a sapphire window connected to an array of optical fibres.
 MA-MISS will provide important information about mineralogy, petrology, and geological processes of sedimentary materials of the Martian subsurface.
 It will also give insights about materials that have not been altered by surface processes such as erosion, weathering or oxidation.

 The instrument is noted for its location inside the drill where it will have close contact with the Martian sub-surface.
 There is a window on the side of the drill, and as the drill turns it can take measurements around the circumference of the bore hole.

 Objectives

 The ExoMars programme is an astrobiology project focused on the search for biosignatures in the subsurface of Mars, and to better understand the geological evolution and habitability of Mars.
 The study of the Martian subsurface will provide important constraints on the nature, timing and duration of alteration and sedimentation processes on Mars, as well as on the complex interactions between the surface and the atmosphere.
-The stated objectives of the MA-MISS experiment are:
+The stated objectives of the Ma_MISS experiment are: